-3.1 Academic Advisors
+3.1 Academic Coordinators

-- 3.1.1 An Academic Advisor will be appointed for each semester/term from among the members of the academic staff of the Department once the field of specialization has been assigned. - 3.1.2 The student is required to consult and obtain the consent of his/her respective Academic Advisor prior to applying for registration at the beginning of each semester or term. - 3.1.3 The student is also required to consult and obtain the Academic Advisor's consent prior to adding or dropping modules after registration; obtaining leave from academic activities and changing academic load.
+- 3.1.1 An Academic Coordinator will be appointed for each semester from among the members of the academic staff of the Department once the field of specialization has been assigned. - 3.1.2 The student is required to consult and obtain the consent of his/her respective Academic Coordinator prior to applying for registration at the beginning of each semester. - 3.1.3 The student is also required to consult and obtain the Academic Coordinator's consent prior to changing academic load after registration and obtaining leave from academic activities.

-3.2 Registration for each Academic Year, Semester and Term
+3.2 Registration for each Academic Year and Semester

-- 3.2.1 At the commencement of each academic year, semester and term, students are required to complete a registration form and pay any fees as may be required by the university. - 3.2.2 Students are required to fill individual registration forms indicating each module that they wish to register for the semester or term through on-line registration system, in consultation with the Academic Advisor. - 3.2.3 Once the module registrations are finalized, Undergraduate Studies (UGS) division will send through the department a printed copy of the module registration details to each student for confirmation by the student. - 3.2.4 In situations where, the number of applicants for an optional or elective module is more than the number of places available, such places would be allocated on the basis of the Current Grade Point Average (CGPA) of the applicants or any other suitable criteria approved by the Faculty and the field of specialization of the applicants until all places are filled.
-In case when registration for a module is not possible, a student will be permitted to register for alternative module(s). - 3.2.5 In situations where a compulsory module is repeated in both semesters of the same level of academic progression, the respective department offering the module would allocate applicants for each semester. - 3.2.6 A student repeating the end-of-semester or term written examination of a module is required to complete the repeat registration at least four weeks prior to the commencement of the examination, and if necessary register for that academic year. - 3.2.7 A student repeating the continuous assessment of a module is required to complete the repeat registration prior to the end of the Add/Drop period and, if necessary, register for that academic year. - 3.2.8 Each student is responsible for the completeness and accuracy of his/her module registrations and for registering prior to the set deadlines.
+- 3.2.1 At the commencement of each academic year, students are required to complete a registration form and pay any fees as may be required by the university. - 3.2.2 Students are required to register for modules that they wish to follow in the semester through the on-line registration system, in consultation with the Academic Coordinator. - 3.2.3 Once the module registration period is over, Undergraduate Studies (UGS) division will send to the department a printed copy of the initial module registration details to be displayed on the notice board. - 3.2.4 At the commencement of the Semester, two weeks of Add/Drop period will be given for students to do necessary changes to their initial module registrations as per clause 3.3.1. - 3.2.5 UGS division will send the final module registration details to the departments after Add/Drop period for confirmation by the students. - 3.2.6 In situations where, the number of applicants for an optional or elective module is more than the number of places available, such places would be allocated on the basis of the Current Grade Point Average (CGPA) of the applicants or any other suitable criteria approved by the Faculty and the field of specialization of the applicants until all places are filled.
+In case when registration for a module is not possible, the student is expected to register for alternative module(s). - 3.2.7 In situations where a compulsory module is repeated in both semesters of the same level of academic progression, the respective department offering the module would allocate applicants for each semester. - 3.2.8 A student repeating the end-of-semester written examination or the continuous assessment of a module is required to complete the repeat registration prior to the end of the Add/Drop period of the respective semester, and if necessary register for that academic year.

-- 3.2.9 It is also the responsibility of the student to plan and select the modules as may be required to satisfy graduation requirements and the award of a Minor that he/she may seek. - 3.2.10 A student, who has successfully completed the graduation requirements set out in Clause 5.2, will not be permitted to register for any new module(s).
-However, upgrading of modules as per clause 4.3.2 may be permitted on written application by the student.
+- 3.2.9 Each student is responsible for the completeness and accuracy of his/her module registrations and for registering prior to the set deadlines. - 3.2.10 It is also the responsibility of the student to plan and select the modules as may be required to satisfy graduation requirements and the award of a Minor that he/she may seek. - 3.2.11 A student, who has successfully completed the graduation requirements set out in Clause 5.2, will not be permitted to register for any new module(s).
+However, upgrading of modules as per clause 4.3.3 may be permitted on written application by the student.